trainart/linux3/3-0-0-Network-configuration.md

 ### Permanently enable IP forwarding

-Because according to our network configuration only Teacher's Linux system will act as router, we need to permanently enable IP forwarding there.
+Because according to our network configuration only trainer's Linux system will act as router, we need to permanently enable IP forwarding there.
 (**Students do not need to do this**, because their Linuxes act as an end host, not a router).